 Who makes better Mete Chorchori; Me or Maa?

 According to my father, the Mete Chorchori I make is better than what my mother cooks.
-This probably because Maa uses fewer spices while I prefer using spices a bit more while making this particular dish.
+This is probably because Maa uses fewer spices while I prefer using spices a bit more while making this particular dish.
 You may skip Potato while making this dish.
-In fact, Maa does not use Potato.
+In fact, Maa does not use potatoes.
 However, I prefer using potatoes.
 It makes the dish more palatable.
 This goes amazingly with steamed rice and even with Roti or Paratha.

 This dish is what my father prefers to eat these days considering the low-calorie Liver is having.
-Baba loves mutton a lot however, he has restrictions of not having mutton.
-Mete Chorchori just works fine for him as it gives him the mutton like flavor without compromising his health.
+Baba loves mutton a lot however, he has restrictions on not having mutton.
+Mete Chorchori just works fine for him as it gives him a mutton-like flavor without compromising his health.

 Here's how I cook Mete Chorchori at Debjanir Rannaghar!Print